fuckcqcs/fuckcqcs/README.md

 This repo is based on the point of view of technology.
 I will try to keep the objectivity。

 ## Few Things to Notice
-- The data range is between 2016 to 2018
+- The data range is between 2016 and 2018
     - Each province is using one data based on the newest data.
     - I omit the additional data (Each year, after the government purchased the initial vaccines, there would be second, thrid and etc. purchases. )
 - The data I am talking about